node-red/node-red.github.io/docs/getting-started/installation.md

 ### Install node.js

-We recommend the use of node.js **LTS 6.x**.
-Node-RED no longer supports node.js 0.10.x or 0.12.x.
+We recommend the use of Node.js **LTS 8.x**.
+Node-RED no longer supports Node.js 0.10.x or 0.12.x.

-You can get the latest Long Term Support (LTS) version of Node <code>6.x</code> from the nodejs [download site](https://nodejs.org/en/download/).
+You can get the latest Long Term Support (LTS) version of Node.js <code>8.x</code> from the Node.js [download site](https://nodejs.org/en/download/).

 It is often easiest to use a [packaged version](https://nodejs.org/en/download/package-manager/) specifically for your operating system.